Manhattan Neighborhood Network Policies

-Please respect all fellow students, instructors and administrators.
-All MNN students must follow our Code of Conduct and Community Standards.
+Please respect all fellow students, instructors, and administrators.
+All students must follow our Code of Conduct and Community Standards.

 In-Class Media and Activities

-Media used in class is the property of MNN and must not be copied or taken for personal use.
-All classroom media is for educational use only.
-Course activities and classroom projects may be used by MNN for promotional purposes.
+Media provided by CME in class is the property of CME and must not be copied or taken for personal use.
+All CME provided media is for educational use only.

 Request for Accomodations